Zephkek/TP-1450/README.md

    ftp> ls
    150 opening ASCII mode data connection for '/bin/ls'.
    ```
-   - **Critical Flaw**: The server fails to handle resources correctly, leading to persistent errors such as `Can't bind for data connection`.
+   - **Flaw**: The server fails to handle resources correctly, leading to persistent errors such as `Can't bind for data connection`, some commands error before executing have to execute them multiple times to get any result.

 4. **Partial Functionality Despite Corruption**:
    ```bash